Welcome to my little spare time project. I've been working on this on and off for about a year as time and motivation allows.

 The performance / data quantity compromise I've come up with is that it searches within a 20 mile radius of the map center and has a limit of 200 location markers.
 The results are sorted by distance which means that the circle is complete until it hits the 200 markers.
 I haven't found a gridsquare that has more than 200 so if you center on a gridsquare, I think we always get all in that square.

-A weekly import from the FCC usually happens late on Sunday, eastern time.
+A weekly import from the FCC usually happens early Wednesday morning eastern time.
 Only those stations with a status of "active" are retained.
 About 1000 addresses are added and deleted each week.
-Geocoding the new addresses is usually complete by early Monday
+Geocoding the new addresses is usually completed by late Wednesday.

 Of course some addresses are PO Boxes and other mailing services.
 Addresses starting with "PO Box" are simply excluded.
 Also, many licensees are not active in the hobby.
 Be that as it may, it can be fun to play with the Street View feature of the maps to look for antennas.